Colombian units of measurement

 A variety of units of measurement were used in Colombia to measure quantities like length, mass and area.
 In Colombia, International Metric System has adopted since 1853, and has been compulsory since 1854.

 Pre-metric units

 Several different units were used before 1854.
 Older system before Metric system was derived from Spanish Castillian System.

 Length

 Different units were used to measure length.
-As in 1920s too, some units were derived from metric system.
+As in the 1920s too, some units were derived from metric system.
 One vara was equal to 0.8 m (or 0.84 m).
 Some other units are provided below: